 Making broad assumptions about anything can lead to confusion and misunderstandings.
 As most Americans are under-educated about the followers of Islam, today’s article will be about the different sects within the religion of the Prophet Muhammad.

 It wasn’t until recently that I discovered that not all Muslims were Sunni.
 Although they make up the biggest percentage – as much as 90%, there are other factions that comprise the religious following.
-It came to my attention recently while helping a friend move house.
-The movers were of Middle Eastern descent and during a short lunch break, we had a chance to talk a little.
+It came to my attention recently while visiting family members in the area, I had called St Catharines Towing Services for help towing my car and the drivers were of Middle Eastern descent.
+During a short lunch break that day we had a chance to talk a little.

 With the need for so many peace loving, Muslims taking refuge in countries other than their own, the world is changing en masse.
 Assimilating one culture into another, both of whom have deep roots and centuries long histories is proving to be a challenge.